WC Brewery, Mickle Trafford

 The Farriers' Arms is also listed in Pigot's Directory 1828/9 when the licencee was Mr Wright.

-The Foresters' Arms is listed in the Chester Trades Directory for 1850 when the licencee was John Gerrard.
+The Foresters' Arms (no 10 Boughton, east side, close to the corner, of Sandy Lane) was listed in the Chester Trades Directory for 1850 when the licencee was John Gerrard.
+On the site now is a cafe and deli by the name of Fude.

-This inn was listed in Cowdroy's Directory in 1789 when the licencee was Thomas Blades.
-The landlord in 1828 was William Twemlow, in 1850 John Twemlow (who was still there in 1857- William's son?), in 1880 David Jackson, in 1902 John R Tushingham, who was still there in 1914 (when it is listed as number 166), in 1942 was John H Tushingham.
+This inn was listed in Cowdroy's Directory in 1789 when the licencee was Thomas Blades and Pigot's Directories for the years 1818-20 and 1828 show William Twemlow in charge.
+The landlord in 1840 was John Twemlow.
+His entry in the 1840 trades directory lists him as 'Silversmith and Black Lion Inn'.
+He was still there in 1857.
+In 1871 the licencee was Mary Chesworth, 1880 David Jackson, in 1902 John R Tushingham, who was still there in 1936, in 1942 was John H Tushingham.
 (40 years between them- What was their relationship?)

 In June 2009, we received the following letter: "The last manager of the Black Lion was Gordon Dentith who died on 3rd June 1972 whilst on a short holiday in Anglesey.
 I should say I am his eldest daughter Anita.
 He died two years after the pub was pulled down on the pretext that the road was to be altered.
 He left three young daughters and a wife who has also recently passed away.
 Regards, Anita Watson (nee Dentith)."